lit/lit/CONTRIBUTING.md

 ## TypeScript

-We use TypeScript on lit-html in order to automatically check the code for type errors and document the types of fields and attributes for easier reading.
+We use TypeScript on Lit in order to automatically check the code for type errors and document the types of fields and attributes for easier reading.
 If you don't know TypeScript, we hope it doesn't discourage you from contributing - TypeScript is a superset of JavaScript that focuses on adding type annotations.

 TypeScript is hopefully relatively easy to pick up, but if you have any problems we're more than happy to help.
 You can submit a pull request with type warnings and we'll either help you fix them, or if you allow commits to your PR branch, fix them for you.
 VS Code is a very nice IDE for TypeScript development if you care to try it.